-Her name and face is most familiar in the European countries but she has become known as a judge par excellence among American judges.
-She is a legendary working dogs breeder and champion of all dogs.
+Mrs. Carpenter judges around the world and has also become known as a judge par excellence in the U.S. She is a legendary breeder of working (employed by security and police agencies) but Meg is champion of all dogs.

-Born in 1941, Meg packs a minimum of 28 hours into each an every day and says that it is her three children who enabled her to enjoy a full judging and travel schedule.
-Meg has one son and two daughters.
+Born in 1941, Meg Carpenter packs a minimum of 28 hours into each and says that it is her three children who enabled her to enjoy a full judging and travel schedule.
 Rachael and Lisa are on premises daily, directing staff and insuring the smooth operation of the multi-faceted Overhill business as well as the impeccable care of both personal and Quarantine kennels.
-Her son is off to a top college in 2019.
+Her son was off to a top college in 2019.

 Her greatest love became the Akita when she accepted into the quarantine block two O’BJ dogs en route to Australia.
-She fell in love with the breed and then imported two bitches from the same kennel.
-Her much–loved O’BJ White Hope and the bitch she credits with being the foundation of the Overhill Akitas, Am.
+She fell in love with the breed and imported two bitches from the same kennel.
+Her much–loved O’BJ White Hope she credits with being the foundation of the Overhill Akitas and Am.
 Ch.
 O’BJ Sachette No Okii Yubi is dam of the first UK bred Akita litter.

-Meg has bred Champions in eight countries and was thrilled when she was able to attend the world conference on Akitas in 1998.
-She has since been invited to attend for a second time.
-She served as Chairman of the British Japanese Akita Association and as one of the first and certainly the most knowledgeable on the breed in her country, she published a book on Akita bloodlines which was a tremendous reference source for all Akita fanciers.
+Overhill Kennels has produced Champions in eight countries and Meg Carpenter was thrilled to attend the World Conference on Akitas in 1998.
+She served as Chairman of the British Japanese Akita Association and as one of the first and certainly the most knowledgeable on the breed in her country.
+She published a book on Akita bloodlines which was a tremendous reference source for all Akita fanciers.

-Her fascination with dogs led her to introduce the French Beauceron and the Korean Jindo to England but doesn’t stop there.
-She is Secretary of the British Utility Breeds Association, Chairman of and a tireless worker for the South West Show Centre Supporters Association, a group dedicated to raising money for a show center and she oversees the glamorous South West Contest of Champions which raises money for the center.
+Her fascination with dogs led her to introduce the French Beauceron and the Korean Jindo to England but it doesn’t stop there.
+She is Secretary of the British Utility Breeds Association, Chairman of and a tireless worker for the South West Show Centre Supporters Association and she oversees the glamorous South West Contest of Champions which raises money for the center.

 Meg Purnell-Carpenter is a board member of The Kennel Club and of Chair of its Breed Standards and Stud Book Sub-Committee, positions that equate with being on the Board of AKC and serving as Delegate.